 IFRS 17 is mandatorily effective for annual reporting periods beginning on or after 1 January 2023.
 In June 2020, several amendments to IFRS 17 were issued.
 These amendments are identified with an '(R)' suffix.
-For a summary of these amendments and standards, please refer to BDO's IFR Bulletin 2021/11 and 2020/10.
+For details of these amendments, please refer to BDO's IFRB 2020/10.